 May 31, 2011 - The African Union announces that Sudan and South Sudan have reached an agreement over Abyei, in which a demilitarized, jointly monitored Common Border Zone is established.

 June 5, 2011 - Fighting between the northern Sudanese Armed Forces and the Sudan People's Liberation Army of southern Sudan erupts near Kadugli, the capital of oil-rich Southern Kordofan state.
-The U.N. also reports violence in neighboring Blue Nile and Unity states.
+The U.N. also reports violence in neighboring Blue Nile and African Unity states.

 June 15, 2011 - The U.N. says that 102,000 people have fled from the disputed region of Abyei.

 June 20, 2011 - Representatives from Sudan and South Sudan sign an agreement calling for the immediate withdrawal of Sudanese troops from Abyei and for joint supervision of the disputed region.